viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

    If you are not using a Try Viam rover, you can choose objects in your smart machine's surroundings instead.

+   Then use the Datasets dropdown to create a new dataset and assign the image to it.
+   We called our dataset `shapes`.

+   {{<gif webm_src="/tutorials/data-mlmodel/add-to-dataset.webm" mp4_src="/tutorials/data-mlmodel/add-to-dataset.mp4" alt="Add image to dataset" max-width="600px">}}

 1. Repeat this process for other images that contain objects you want your model to be able to identify.
-   Once you have added a tag to an image, you can select that tag from the **Tags** dropdown menu for other images that also feature the tagged object.
+   Once you have added a tag to an image and created a dataset, you can select the tag from the **Tags** dropdown menu and the dataset from the **Datasets** dropdown for other images.

    {{< alert title="Tip" color="tip" >}}